 The risk for CAD also increases with age.
 Based on age alone as a risk factor, men have a greater risk for the disease beginning at age 45 and women have a greater risk beginning at age 55.
 The risk for coronary artery disease is also higher if you have a family history of the disease.

 Diagnosing CAD requires a review of your medical history, a physical examination, and other medical testing.
 These tests include:

 - Electrocardiogram: This test monitors electrical signals that travel through your heart.
 It may help your doctor determine whether you’ve had a heart attack.

 - Echocardiogram: This imaging test uses ultrasound waves to create a picture of your heart.
 The results of this test reveal whether certain things in your heart are functioning properly.

 - Stress test: This particular test measures the stress on your heart during physical activity and while at rest.
 The test monitors your heart’s electrical activity while you walk on a treadmill or ride a stationary bike.
-Nuclear imaging may also be performed for a portion of this test.
+Nuclear imaging or echocardiographic imaging may also be performed for a portion of this test.
 For those unable to perform physical exercise, certain medications can be used instead for stress testing.

-- Cardiac catheterization (left heart catheterization): During this procedure, your doctor injects a special dye into your coronary arteries through a catheter inserted through an artery in your groin or forearm.
+- Cardiac catheterization (left heart catheterization): During this procedure, your doctor injects a special dye into your coronary arteries through a catheter inserted through an artery in your groin or wrist.
 The dye helps enhance the radiographic image of your coronary arteries to identify any blockages.